Elmham SurgeryTel: 01362 668215

 To arrange transport please contact one of the providers listed below;

 Currently the Swanton Morley Community Car Scheme urgently require for more volunteers.
 The mileage rate is 45p and you can decide how much you wish to be involved.
-If you have some spare time and would be interested in driving for the scheme please contact A Sadler on 01362 638588 or R Northall on 01362 637620.
+Please contact the surgery if you are interested in being a volunteer.

 A ‘Blue Badge’ is a disabled parking permit that allows people who are registered blind, or those with severe mobility issues easier access to public facilities.